AdilGabdullin/pdf-to-md/silvercreek-compare-versions.md

     </tr>
     <tr>
         <th>
-            Any Tcl extensions can be added to the SilverCreek environment
+            Any Tcl extensions can be<br> added to the SilverCreek<br> environment
         </th>
         <td>✔</td>
         <td>✔</td>